How to Install WPS Office on Fedora 44

 - package wps-office-11.1.0.11723.XA-1.x86_64 does not verify: no digest

 WPS still publishes the Linux RPM without the digest metadata DNF5 expects, so Fedora treats it as unverifiable.
-The fix is the Method 1 install path above: install libXScrnSaver with DNF, then install the RPM itself with rpm -ivh --nodigest --nofiledigest.
+Use the RPM method: install libXScrnSaver with DNF, then install the downloaded RPM itself with rpm -ivh --nodigest --nofiledigest.

 Manage WPS Office on Fedora

 Updates depend on which package source you chose.
-The direct RPM still comes from an upstream download, but the helper below automates the version check, download, and reinstall path.
+The direct RPM does not add a DNF repository, but an updater helper can automate the version check, download, and RPM upgrade path.
 The Flathub build follows the normal Flatpak update flow.

 Update the WPS Office RPM Install